Yuan-Meng/personal_website_2.0/content/posts/ml_infra_interviews/index.md

 # Dilemma: Model Builders != Infra Builders

-Only a handful of companies like Netflix, Snap, Reddit, Notion, and DoorDash have an ML infra system design round for MLE candidates --- in addition to standard ML system design.
+A handful of companies like Netflix, Snap, Reddit, Notion, and DoorDash have an ML infra system design round for MLE candidates --- in addition to standard ML system design.
 Maybe you'll never have to interview with them.
-However, apart from the frontier AI {{< sidenote "labs" >}}In fact, even if you get an offer from a frontier lab, but as a Research Engineer rather than a Research Scientist, you don't necessarily get paid more than you would at Netflix or Snap at the same level.{{< /sidenote >}} (e.g., OpenAI, Anthropic, xAI, Google DeepMind, Reflection), the first two pay more than most at the same level.
-I guess many solid MLEs are incentivized to pass their interviews at some point in their careers.
+However, apart from the frontier AI {{< sidenote "labs" >}}If you do get an offer from a frontier AI lab but outside of the research org, you don't necessarily get paid more than an MLE at Netflix or Snap at the same level (e.g., OpenAI L4 Research Engineer vs. Snap/Netflix L5 MLE).{{< /sidenote >}} (e.g., OpenAI, Anthropic, xAI, DeepMind, Meta TBD, Thinking Machines Lab, Reflection), the first two pay more than other companies are able to match at the same level.
+So I feel that many talented MLEs are incentivized to pass their interviews at some point in their careers.

 ML system design focuses on translating business objectives into ML objectives, choosing training data, labels, and model architectures, and evaluating models offline and online.
 By contrast, <span style="background-color: #D9CEFF">ML infra system design focuses on the offline + online pipelines that support an ML system</span>.
 One type of question asks you to walk through full online + offline pipelines; another asks you to design specific components, such as a feature store, real-time feature updates, or distributed training.

 Here's the funny thing: If your company serves truly large-scale recommender systems (e.g., recommending billions of items to hundreds of millions of DAUs), you're likely working with dedicated infra teams that handle logging, training, and inference for you.
 Your job is to optimize a narrow set of North Star metrics your team is funded for (e.g., CTR, CVR, revenue, search relevance).
 If your company isn't making recommendations at scale, the knowledge of how to build scalable ML systems may be years away from your reality.

-That said, I do think ML infra interviews are valuable: Modern recommender system teams function like Formula One teams --- even if you ask Max Verstappen to build a car, he couldn't do it to save his life, but no driver on the grid doesn't have an intimate knowledge of car mechanics.
+That said, I do think ML infra interviews are valuable: Modern recommender system teams function like Formula One teams --- even if you ask Max Verstappen to build a car, he likely can't it to save his life, but no driver on the grid doesn't have an intimate knowledge of car mechanics.
 The best drivers have a fantastic feel for which parts are or aren't working and collaborate with technicians to improve the car throughout a season.
-Similarly, the best ML engineers can make necessary, timely, and reasonable requests of their ML infra partners well ahead of major projects.
+Similarly, the best ML engineers can make necessary, timely, and reasonable asks to their ML infra partners well ahead of major projects.
 So, solid ML infra knowledge goes a long way in an impactful career.
 Therefore, even if you never take an ML infra interview, you should still spend time learning this knowledge.

 # Interview Type 1: Pipeline Walk-Through